BrockHerion/brockherion.dev/src/pages/blog/posts/enums-vs-typed-strings-in-typescript.md

 ```

 String literal types have the advantage of not generating any extra code when we build our application, which leads to a smaller JavaScript bundle.
-This type is only used by TypeScript at compile time. typescript will also provide you with auto-completion for your string values, making usage even more effortless.
+This type is only used by TypeScript at compile time.
+TypeScript will also provide you with auto-completion for your string values, making usage even more effortless.

 ## Using Enums